alipali737/pen-test-docs/Tools/Nmap.md

 All this means that we need to the carry on quieter and disguise our interactions.

 ### Decoys
+Using the decoy method (`-D RND:5`) we can specify a random number (eg. 5) of IP addresses to be added to the IP header alongside our actual IP address.

+### DNS Proxying
+Sometimes using an internal DNS (`--dns-server <ns>,<ns>...`) can be more trusted on an internal network than an external one.
+Additionally, DNS queries tend to be done over port 53 on TCP & UDP so using this port as the `--source-port` could give us gain us more trust if the IDS/IPS is misconfigured.

 ---
 ## Nmap Scripting Engine